Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Chickens raised in pasture are healthier than those in confinement.
 However, they face health risks, such as lice, mites, worms, and coccidiosis.
 Use a good quality dewormer for your chickens.

 Regular health checks and clean pens are vital for preventing issues.
-Vaccines protect against Marek and Newcastle.
+Vaccines protect against Marek’s and Newcastle’s.

 Rotate pastures to break the parasite cycle.
 Follow biosecurity measures to stop disease spread.
-Always watch for sick signs and react fast.
+Always watch for sick signs and react fast to protect your flock in pasture raised chicken farming.

 6. Stopping Predator Attacks